Germany, France propose euro budget to bolster currency zone

 “Everyone is aware of the necessity of reinforcing the eurozone,” said French Finance Minister Bruno Le Mair.

 A separate eurozone budget could help countries in difficulty stabilize their economies.
-Le Maire said that discussions for now were of small amounts, of 20-25 billion euros ($23-29 billion), that are tiny relative to the size of the eurozone economy.
-But, he added, “you need a starting point and a framework.”
+Le Maire said in response to a journalist’s question that even if discussions for now were of relatively small amounts such as 20-25 billion euros ($23-29 billion) “you need a starting point and a framework.”
+Those figures would be only around 0.2 percent of eurozone annual economic output.

 Most Read Business Stories